 Click on a topic below for a short demonstration.
 These movies require Flash.

-The CORE Manual (PDF, HTML) covers installation, usage, and more.
-The CORE API Documentation covers the CORE API, which allows other systems to interact with the CORE emulation.
+The CORE Documentation covers installation, usage, and more.
+The CORE Developer's Guide covers the CORE API, which allows other systems to interact with the CORE emulation.
 This API is also used for communication between the different components of CORE.
-A CORE Python Manual is also available.
+CORE Python Scripting Documentation is also available.

 For more instructions on what to do with the downloaded files, please see the Installation section of the CORE manual.